 Memory Scheduling.
-The problem of mitigating interference has been extensively addressed using application-aware memory request scheduling.
+The problem of mitigating interference has been extensively addressed using applicationaware memory request scheduling.
 We briefly describe the two approaches we compare our mechanisms to in Section 9.
-ATLAS [10] is a memory scheduling algorithm that improves system throughput by prioritizing applications based on their attained memory service.
+ATLAS [11] is a memory scheduling algorithm that improves system throughput by prioritizing applications based on their attained memory service.
 Applications that have smaller attained memory service are prioritized over others because such threads are more likely to return to long compute periods and keep their cores utilized.
-Thread cluster memory scheduling (TCM) [11] improves both system performance and fairness.
+Thread cluster memory scheduling (TCM) [12] improves both system performance and fairness.
 System performance is improved by allocating a share of the main memory bandwidth for latency-sensitive applications.
 Fairness is achieved by shuffling scheduling priorities of memory-intensive applications at regular intervals to prevent starvation of any application.
-These works and other application-aware memory scheduler works [15, 16, 17, 19, 21] attempt to reduce inter-application memory interference purely through memory scheduling.
+These and other application-aware memory schedulers [17, 19, 20, 22, 24, 18] attempt to reduce inter-application memory interference purely through memory request scheduling.
 As a result, they require significant modifications to the memory controller's design.
 In contrast, we propose 1) an alternative approach to reduce memory interference which does not require changes to the scheduling algorithm when employed alone, 2) combining our channel partitioning mechanism with memory scheduling to gain better performance than either can achieve alone.
-Our quantitative comparisons in Section 9 show that our proposed mechanisms perform better than the current state-of-the-art scheduling policies, with no change or minimal changes to the memory scheduling algorithm.
+Our quantitative comparisons in Section 9 show that our proposed mechanisms perform better than the state-of-the-art scheduling policies, with no or minimal changes to the memory scheduling algorithm.

-Application-unaware memory schedulers [9, 18, 22, 30], including the commonly-employed FR-FCFS policy [22, 30], aim to maximize DRAM throughput, and therefore, lead to low system performance in multi-core systems, as shown in previous work [10, 11, 15, 16, 17, 19].
+Application-unaware memory schedulers [10, 21, 25, 32], including the commonly-employed FR-FCFS policy [25, 32], aim to maximize DRAM throughput, These policies do not attempt to reduce inter-application interference and therefore, lead to low system performance in multi-core systems, as shown in previous work [11, 12, 17, 19, 20, 22].

 OS Thread Scheduling.
-Zhuravlev et al. [29] aims to mitigate shared resource contention between threads by co-scheduling threads that interact well with each other on cores sharing the resource, similar to [23].
+Zhuravlev et al. [31] aim to mitigate shared resource contention between threads by coscheduling threads that interact well with each other on cores sharing the resource, similar to [26].
 Such solutions require enough threads with symbiotic characteristics to exist in the OS's thread scheduling pool.
 In contrast, our proposal can reduce memory interference even if threads that interfere significantly with each other are co-scheduled in different cores and can be combined with co-scheduling proposals to further improve system performance.

 Page Allocation.
 Page allocation mechanisms have been explored previously.
-Awasthi et al. [3] use page allocation/migration to balance load across memory controllers (MCs) in an application-unaware manner, to improve memory bandwidth utilization and system performance in a network-on-chip based system where a core has different distances to different memory channels.
+Awasthi et al. [3] use page allocation and migration to balance load across memory controllers (MCs) in an application-unaware manner, to improve memory bandwidth utilization and system performance in a network-on-chip based system where a core has different distances to different memory channels.
 Our proposal, in comparison, performs page allocation in an application-aware manner with the aim of reducing interference between different applications.
 We compare our approach to an adaptation of [3] to crossbar-based multicore systems where all memory controllers are equidistant to any core (in Section 9.3) and show that application-aware channel partitioning leads to better system performance than balancing load in MCs.
 However, concepts from both approaches can be combined for further performance benefits.

-In NUMA-based multiprocessor systems with local and remote memories, page allocation mechanisms were used to place data close to corresponding computation node [5, 26].
+In NUMA-based multiprocessor systems with local and remote memories, page allocation mechanisms were used to place data close to corresponding computation node [5, 29].
+The goal was to reduce the average latency of accessing data from memory, while still leveraging the memory capacity provided by remote nodes, for a single application.
 Our goal is completely different: to map data to different channels to mitigate interference between different applications.
-In fact, our schemes do not require the system to have non-uniform access characteristics to MCs.